[Kubernetes] How to create a user for connecting to a cluster

 overview

-I want to adjust the privileges given to users, but I really don't know. . .
+I also want to adjust the permissions given to the user, but I really don't know how.

-Have you ever thought of anything like the above?
+Have you ever thought something like the above?

-After a lot of trial and error, I was finally able to create it, so if you want to create one, please refer to it!
+After much trial and error, I was finally able to create it, so if you want to create one, please use this as a reference!

 Precautions

-This procedure does not cover basic Kubernetes concepts or resources.
+This procedure does not explain basic Kubernetes concepts or resources.

-Also, for managed Kubernetes clusters in each cloud such as EKS or GKE, the method for adding users may be different.
+Also, for managed Kubernetes clusters on each cloud, such as EKS or GKE, the method for adding users may differ.
+If

 procedure